spoiledshruu/titanic-prediction-app/README.md

-# Titanic EDA Project 🚢
+# Titanic Prediction Project 🚢

 This project performs Exploratory Data Analysis (EDA) on the Titanic dataset from Kaggle.
 The goal is to understand the data, clean it, and explore trends and relationships that influenced survival.